 Why do you want to come to ETS?

-I want to come to ETS, because it’s among the first to invent item response theory, and has no doubt long been one of the best-known experts in the area.
-Plus, it’s an organization full of the best talent in psychometrics, and has a lot of collaboration with the most prominent researchers in IRT.
+I want to come to ETS, because of its broad and deep expertise in item response theory and test development.
+It’s an organization full of the best talent in psychometrics, and offers the opportunity to collaborate with and learn from with many of the most prominent researchers in IRT.
 I believe that ETS is the best place for me to achieve my goals of adding to my knowledge and research experience in psychometrics.
-It would certainly be a great honor, and an eye-opening experience for me, if I could take on the internship at ETS as a PhD student who’s passionate about exploring noncognitive assessments within the IRT framework.
+It would certainly be a great honor, and an eye-opening experience for me, to have an internship at ETS as a PhD student who’s passionate about exploring noncognitive assessments within the IRT framework.

-Also, I appreciate a lot the attitudes that EST has towards research.
-ETS has never considered its long-term world-wide reputation in psychometrics as a reason to stop the exploration.
+Also, I appreciate the attitude that EST has towards research.
+ETS has never considered its long-term world-wide reputation in psychometrics as a reason to stop exploration.
 As far as I am concerned, ETS is an organization with the wisdom of a 70-year-old but the curiosity of a 7-year-old.
 As one of the world’s largest testing and assessment company, ETS is never satisfied with what it has achieved: from the paper-based GRE test to the computerized question-adaptive test until Aug 2011, to today’s multistage section-adaptive test, ETS is constantly exploring paths to a more accurate, secure, and user-friendly test.
 In the area of noncognitive assessments, ETS has impressed me with its rigorous efforts in applying the GGUM and the forced-choice format, which is still at its infancy, to the development and validation of the innovative WorkFORCE™ Assessments.

 At ETS, research is the fuel of product development, and the products give feedback on the research quality, so the innovation and critical thinking will never cease.
-It’s the front line of both research and practice, where I will have the opportunity to apply what I have learnt in lab to the real world, and to realize and in turn to reduce the gap between the two.
+It’s the front line of both research and practice, where I will have the opportunity to apply what I have learned in lab to the real world, and to realize and in turn to reduce the gap between the two.

 What skills and knowledge will you bring to the internship?